OISF/suricata/doc/userguide/rules/intro.rst

 *The first emphasized part is the source port, the second is the destination port (note the direction of the directional arrow).*

 Traffic comes in and goes out through ports.
-Different ports have different port numbers.
+Different protocols have different port numbers.
 For example, the default port for HTTP is 80 while 443 is typically the port for HTTPS.
 Note, however, that the port does not dictate which protocol is used in the communication.
 Rather, it determines which